 Benefit/Advantage of the Project: The entire project will be integrated with the units being set up as part of Numaligarh Refinery Expansion Project (NREP).
 VGO Hydrotreating facilities will be part of the RPTU (Residue Processing and Treating Unit) being set up under NREP.
 Propylene Recovery Unit will be set up downstream of PFCC (Petro Fluidized Catalytic Cracker) unit of NREP for separation of Propylene which will be a feedstock for Polypropylene Unit.

-Name of the Project: ssam io Ethanol rivate td.
+Name of the Project: Investment in Assam Bio Ethanol Private Ltd. (JV)

 Name of CPSE executing the Project: Numaligarh Refinery Limited

 Project Information/ Brief of the Project (including cost): NRL is executing a 2G bio-refinery project in the state of Assam through its Joint Venture Company Assam Bio-Refinery Pvt.
 Limited (ABRPL).
 NRL owns 50% share in the JV company – ABRPL and remaining 50% equity is shared between two Finnish companies viz.
 M/s Fortum BV3 and M/s Chempolis.
+Approved cost of the project is INR 4,200 crore.
+NRL’s investment in the JV is INR 138 crore.

-Approved the project isReasons for selecting greenfield/brownfield:
+Reasons for selecting greenfield/brownfield:

 As the project is implementing in the acquired land, hence the project is considered as greenfield project.